stevend-15/stevend-15/README.md

 ### Hi there! 👋

 - 🔭 I’m currently working on ... finishing my BS in Computer Science
 - 🌱 I’m currently learning ...
-C language, Linear Algebra, Data Structures & Algorithms, Computer Architecture
+Operating Systems, Modeling & Simulation, Software Engineering, Capstone Research
 - 👯 I’m looking to collaborate on ... anything
 - 🤔 I’m looking for help with ... learning about APIs
 - 💬 Ask me about ... anything!